Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's function: 'turn a seller's raw facts into a polished Cyclesite listing draft (title, description, suggested price, photo plan).'
-It uses specific verbs and resources, and explicitly distinguishes it from publish_listing, a sibling tool.
+The description states the tool's specific function: 'turn a seller's raw facts into a polished Cyclesite listing draft' with concrete outputs like title, description, suggested price, and photo plan.
+It clearly distinguishes itself from sibling publish_listing, positioning this tool as a drafting helper rather than a publication tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.